-Members were advised that as was reported last month, the Department of Agriculture, Environment, and Rural Affairs (DAERA) is consulting on a Waste Management Plan for Northern Ireland.
+As reported last month, the Department of Agriculture, Environment, and Rural Affairs (DAERA) is consulting on a Waste Management Plan for Northern Ireland.
 A Plan is required under the European Union revised Waste Framework Directive, which has been transposed into UK legislation.